FlavioSalvati/test-tutoring/src/content/faq/interesting-questions/society/society_9.md

 ---
 title: "I watched a science documentary and then came up with my own theory.
 Where can I get it published?"
 summary: "Learn how to formulate a scientific hypothesis and get your ideas published.
-Discover if your "theory" is actually a hypothesis and how to validate it before submitting to academic journals."
+Discover if your 'theory' is actually a hypothesis and how to validate it before submitting to academic journals."
 author: "Dr. Thomas Walker"
 degree: "PhD in Astrophysics, University of Cambridge"
 tutor_type: "IB Physics Tutor"